kaiosilveira/kaiosilveira/README.md

 **Patterns and best practices based on the literature**

 - [design-patterns](https://github.com/kaiosilveira/design-patterns): a catalog of design patterns, based on GoF's catalog and the Head-First Design Patterns book [WIP]
-- [refactoring](https://github.com/kaiosilveira/refactoring): a working implementation of the refactoring catalog, based on Martin Fowler's book on this topic [Brand new WIP]
+- [refactoring](https://github.com/kaiosilveira/refactoring): a working implementation of the refactoring catalog, based on Martin Fowler's book on this topic [WIP]

 **Hackathons, code challenges, etc**